-Session Four: Discussion Background During this session, students use the information they collected and organized during Sessions Two and Three to show their understanding of public issues.
-This activity lays the foundation for students to demonstrate Social Studies Standards 1.1.2 and 1.2.2. in also addresses the Washington State communication GLEs for fourth grade in the areas of listening 1.1.1) and contributing responsibly in a group setting (2.2.2/CCSS SL1a, SL1b).
-Original te xt from the Social Studies assessment is in bold .
-Common Core State Standards Discussion Prep □ Before the lesson, determine a type of public forum to hold with the class.
-Students can keep notes (see graphic organizer provided) on stakeholder perspectives, their positions, and their reasons.
-Some options for the forum are: A town meeting on the topic, event, issue, or question with the stakeholder positions represented (if relevant).
-Hold a debate with students role-playing multiple perspectives.
-Hold a summit with discussion around the multiple perspectives.
-Conduct a Socratic Seminar Materials Optional □ Digital camera to record the discussion □ Microphone and speaker □ Skype or other interactive communication resource □ Class Web site to post photos, videos, and other materials that document the discussion Learning Plan (45 minutes) Engage Review the information students collected and organized during the previous sessions.
+1 Session Four: Discussion Backgrou ınd During this session, students use the information they collected and organized during Sessions Two and Three to show their understanding of public issues.
+This activity lays the foundation for students to demonstrate Social Studies Standards 1.1.2, 1.4.1, and 5.3.1.
+This session also addresses the Washington State communication GLEs for fifth grade in the areas of listening strategies (1.1.1) and contributing responsibly in a group setting (2.2.2/CCSS SL1a, SL1b).
+Original text from the Social Studies assessment is in bold .
+Common Core State Standards □ Before the lesson, determine a type of public forum to hold with the class.
+Students can During keep notes (see graphic organizer provided) on stakeholder perspectives, their positions, and their reasons.
+Some options for the forum are: A town meeting on the topic, event, issue, or question with the stakeholder positions Prep represented (if relevant).
+Hold a debate with students role-playing multiple perspectives. n Hold a summit with discussion around the multiple perspectives.
+Discussion Conduct a Socratic Seminar Materials Optional Digital camera to record the discussion Microphone and speaker Skype or other interactive communication resource Skype of other interactive communication resource Class Web site to post photos, videos, and other materials that document the discussion Learning Plan (45 minutes) Learning Engage Review the information students collected and organized during the previous sessions.
 Restate the purpose of the assessment.
-Review Social Studies Standards 1.1.2 and 1.2.2.
-These are learning targets public issues.
-Students have been collecting information about these topics, but this will be their first opportunity to synthesize the information as a class.
-Explore Hold a class discussion on the topic, event, issue, or question.
-You can enhance the discussion with technology: Amplify with a microphone and speakers.
-Engage an audience using Skype or other interactive communication resource.
-Share the discussion with a video.
-Share the discussion by posting an interview or notes on the classroom Web site.
-Extend Debrief the activity with the class as a way to prepare for upcoming work developing a paper or presentation.
+Review Social Studies Standards 1.1.2, 1.4.1, and 5.3.1.
+These are the learning targets about discussing public issues.
+Students have been collecting information about this topic, but this will be their first opportunity to synthesize the information as a class.
+Hold a class discussion on the topic, event, issue, or question.
+You can enhance the discussion with technology: Evoloro Amplify with a microphone and speakers.
+Explore Engage an audience using Skype or other interactive communication resource.
+Share the discussion with a video. • Share the discussion by posting an interview or notes on the classroom Web site. • Debrief the activity with the class as a way to prepare for upcoming work developing a paper Extend or presentation.
 Provide a few minutes for students to reflect on their learning from the discussion.
 What important connections did they make among the various pieces of information?
-Evaluate Provide feedback to students on their skills with discussing public issues.
+Evaluate Provide feedback to students on their ability to discuss public issues related to constitutional rights and responsibilities.
 Do not score this session as part of the assessment.